sombriks/rango-vote-spring/README.md

 - in order to get client side libraries, bower where used. using it i sped up the browser part of this party

+# how to execute this project
+to execute you'll need the following softwares available on your machine:

+- jdk 8 installed and availalbe from command line

+- gradle 2.7 present on system $PATH

+- postgresql 9.2 or newer. the database must have the rango-vote schema created with username postgres and password postgres